-In Basda, my village in Rajasthan, it is common for girls to drop out of school after Class 5.
-It’s because after Class 5, the children have to travel 3 kms away to the nearest school to study further, and this means they have to cross a national highway where cars and heavy vehicles zoom past.
+In my village in Rajasthan, it is common for girls to drop out of school after Class 5.
+It’s because after Class 5, the children have to travel 3 kilometers away to the nearest school to study further, and this means they have to cross a national highway where cars and heavy vehicles zoom past.
 That’s why most parents don’t allow their girls to continue studying.
-Last year, I faced the same dilemma, so I sent my daughter to stay with my parents so that she could study further.
-However, this is not an option for everyone.

 I’ve always wanted to do something about this but didn’t know where to start.
 In 2016, I came across some wall paintings, posters and loudspeaker announcements about a Recruitment Day event for Team Balika (community-volunteer).
 It caught my attention and I went to the event (with some apprehension).
 I was shocked to see over 200 people at the venue!